 The American Cancer Society Relay for Life is a fun-filled fundraising experience you will never forget.
 Relay mobilizes committees throughout the country to celebrate survivors, remember loved ones, and raise money to support the fight against cancer.
 Team participants raise contributions prior to Relay.
 At the evening event they gather with groups and in tents and spend the evening walking or running laps around the track which is surrounded by Luminaria honoring friends and family.
 Relay brings together friends, family, businesses, hospitals, schools, places of worship, people from all walks of life.
 Each team is asked to have a representative on the track at all times during this event because cancer never rests.

 We pray for those who are winning the battle against cancer and all those who care for them.

-Gator Bike Ride
+YMCA Gator Bike Ride

-The YMCA Gator Bike Ride is the first Saturday of March.
+The YMCA Gator Bike Ride is in March.
 Faith Presbyterian members have supported the YMCA’s annual fundraiser for years by volunteering to man a rest stop.
 As many as 1000 riders of all ages and skill levels participate in this annual YMCA fund raising event.
 Riders have the option of choosing a 62, 51, 43 or 33 mile route, with the 62 and 43 miles rides crossing the Fred Hartman Bridge and the historic Lynchburg Ferry.
 For many years Faith Presbyterian volunteers have manned our famous “ Presbee” rest stop at the San Jacinto Battleground, distributing snacks and drinks as they wait for the ferry and assist with serving food at the end of the ride.
 This event has proven to be great fun for all as we have a chance to meet and interact with people from near and far.

 Registration and additional information can be found here.